BSC-ES/providentia/docs/source/FAQ.md

 ## salloc: error: x11_get_xauth: Could not retrieve magic cookie.
 Cannot use X11 forwarding.

-When this error occurs, you should go to your home directory, remove .Xauthority file and then reconnect with ssh.
+When this error occurs, you should go to your home directory, remove the .Xauthority file and then reconnect with ssh.

 ## Fatal error when cloning Providentia on HPC